 Since its first auction in July 2009, Gemfields has seen increased demand for its responsibly sourced and transparently supplied emeralds, highlighting the success of its formalised and consistent method of marketing rough coloured gemstones by auction.

-Gemfields’ 28 auctions of emerald and beryl mined at Kagem since July 2009 have generated US$517 million in aggregate revenues.
+Gemfields’ 31 auctions of emerald and beryl mined at Kagem since July 2009 have generated US$567 million in aggregate revenues.
 Gemfields continues to experience significant demand for its responsibly sourced emerald and beryl with successive auctions regularly achieving record per carat prices and auction proceeds.

-Gemstone production for the period was 11.7 million carats of emerald and beryl, with 46,300 carats of premium emerald, an increase in premium production of more than 20% over the entire 12 months to June 2017.
-Of the total production, the Chama pit contributed 10.8 million carats and the bulk sampling projects in Fibolele and Libwente contributed 0.9 million carats.
+Gemstone production for the year was 35.5 million carats of emerald and beryl, with 224,000 carats of premium emerald, an increase in premium production of more than 493% over the entire 12 months to June 2017.
+Of the total production, the Chama pit contributed 31.5 million carats and the bulk sampling projects in Fibolele and Libwente contributed 4 million carats.
 The variability of emerald production at Kagem is primarily due to the geological factors influencing initial formation millions of years ago.

-The implementation of high-resolution digital surveillance CCTV continued to aid effective and efficient management of the security systems, with permanent patrol teams being stationed in and around all the dump sites to provide robust protection and surveillance over the mining licence area.
-To further enhance the sort house security system, the electric fence and the intruder alarm system are now serviced by a new third-party provider, with weekly tests performed to ensure reliability.
+The implementation of high-resolution digital surveillance CCTV (comprising 20 mobile CCTV cameras and eight PTZ cameras with recording capability) and radio communication continued to aid effective and efficient management of the security systems, with permanent patrol teams being stationed in and around all the dump sites to provide robust protection and surveillance in respect of the mining licence area.
+The sort house security system was further enhanced with the construction of an electrical fence.

-Kagem prides itself on its ability to conduct mining in a responsible, transparent and safe manner with minimal impact on the natural environment.
-Kagem is aiming for a zero-harm (injury-free) culture where health and safety are not only considered critical to the operation, but are also ultimately the responsibility of each individual employee.
-Training continues to be rolled out in areas such as first aid.
-Reporting of incidents and near misses has improved following changes implemented throughout 2017.
+Kagem continues to pride itself on, and endeavours to maintain, its ability to conduct mining in a responsible, transparent and safe manner with minimal impact on the natural environment.
+Kagem aims for a zero-harm (injury-free) culture where health and safety are not only considered critical to the operation, but are also ultimately the responsibility of each individual employee.
+Training of employees in various safe work practices continued to be rolled out during the year.

 CSR and employee welfare were a key focus during the period and several committees were formed to improve overall life outside the work areas.
 Kagem’s CSD strategy sets out planned projects with the agreement of local stakeholders.
 Kagem’s sustainability department develops and implements its CSD strategy directly in line with the Group’s sustainability strategy to support health, education and agricultural projects in the two areas ruled by local chiefs.